 “Glenmere is a lovely, quiet, adults-only weekend respite just a 90-minute drive from New York City.
 For those who want a more active getaway, I recommend exploring the Hudson Valley by car, with a stop at Storm King Art Center (a 30-minute drive away).
 In the afternoons, guests can enjoy the spa, read a book by the pool, walk the grounds, or play a game of bocce in the back garden.” — Indagare’s Lizzie McGirr

 Opulent but tasteful, Glenmere is a romantic retreat on the western side of the Hudson River with a spa and restaurant.
 Built like an Italian villa, the grounds are distinguished by well-clipped garden paths and marble fountains, while the interiors have Gilded Age details such as moldings and grand fireplaces, plus custom Loro Piana curtains and plush beds for sleeping in.
 Guests can explore the sprawling 150-acre grounds and take advantage of the resort’s pool, two Har-Tru tennis courts, championship croquet court and spa services.
-In addition to the formal Supper Room restaurant, guests should not miss a meal at Frog’s End, a tavern on property that was modeled after one of F. Scott Fitzgerald’s haunts on the Cote d’Azur.
-Read more and contact us to book your stay.
+In addition to the formal Supper Room restaurant, guests should not miss a meal at Frog’s End, a tavern on-property that was modeled after one of F. Scott Fitzgerald’s haunts on the Cote d’Azur.
+Read more.

-The brand-new sister property to Miraval Arizona and Miraval Austin, the Miraval Berkshires opened this summer in rural Massachusetts to much anticipation.
-Nestled among 380 acres of spectacular New England scenery, Miraval Berkshires is the iconic wellness brand’s first East Coast property, and it offers all of the things that make Miraval such a leader in the health spa sphere: serene natural surroundings; a “life in balance” philosophy that incorporates eating well, exercising, spending time outdoors and simply having fun; an enormous range of (socially distanced) fitness classes and adventure excursions; and a warm and friendly staff.
+The new sister property to Miraval Arizona and Miraval Austin, Miraval Berkshires opened the summer of 2020 in rural Massachusetts to much anticipation.
+With access to the surrounding area’s spectacular New England scenery, Miraval Berkshires is the iconic wellness brand’s first East Coast property, and it offers all of the things that make Miraval such a leader in the health spa sphere: a serene setting; a “life in balance” philosophy that incorporates eating well, exercising, spending time outdoors and simply having fun; an enormous range of (socially distanced) fitness classes and adventure excursions; and a warm and friendly staff.
 With this latest installment, however, visitors can expect to see modern, minimalist design schemes that feel fresh, chic and Scandinavian-inspired—thanks to the New York-based firm Clodagh—as well as a fantastic equestrian program, a golf course, an organic farm and the brand’s largest Life in Balance Spa (where you should not miss the Thai-inspired water yoga).
-Contact us to book your stay.
+Read more.

-First built around a grand, turn-of-the-century mansion that was a “summer cottage” for a late 19th-/early 20th-century robber baron, the (partially) newly renovated Canyon Ranch in the Berkshires has become an antidote for the busy and stressed in the Northeast, a place to heal, motivate, refresh, and refocus.
-Popular with groups of ladies and wellness-focused couples who come for a three- or four-day retreat, Canyon Ranch Lenox is a highly goal-oriented spa that focuses as much on fitness and lifestyle as it does on spa treatments, spiritual and holistic healing, Eastern medicine, and medical lab work.
-It is a year-round destination with plenty to do in the expansive fitness facilities inside, as well as the nature walks and hikes on property and nearby.
-Contact us to book your stay.
+First built around a grand, turn-of-the-century mansion that was a “summer cottage” for a late 19th-/early 20th-century robber baron, the (partially) newly renovated Canyon Ranch in the Berkshires has become an antidote for the busy and stressed in the Northeast, a place to heal, motivate, refresh and refocus.
+Popular with groups of women and wellness-focused couples who come for a three- or four-day retreat, Canyon Ranch Lenox is a highly goal-oriented spa that focuses as much on fitness and lifestyle as it does on spa treatments, spiritual and holistic healing, Eastern medicine, and medical lab work.
+It is a year-round destination with plenty to do within the expansive fitness facilities—plus the option to take nature walks and hikes on property and nearby.

 Indagare Adored: The Point, the Adirondacks, New York

 Located on a 75-acre peninsula on Upper Saranac Lake, this 11-room retreat (which once hosted the Rockefellers) is now a popular destination for well-heeled families looking for an authentic camp-style property with all the amenities of a luxury hotel and an elegant five-star atmosphere.
-Guests stay in the property’s original log cabins with rustic-chic décor.
+Guests stay in the property’s original log cabins with rustic-chic décor and cozy fireplaces.
 Although each of the 11 rooms possess their own unique charm, the most popular to book is the “Boathouse,” an airy space with a canopied bed that sits right on the water.
-In summer, the peak season, days are spent hiking, playing croquet or boating on the lake, followed by fantastic dinner services, which have been reimagined for private (and safe) enjoyment around the property.
-Contact us to book your stay.
+In summer, the peak season, days are spent hiking, playing croquet or boating on the lake, followed by fantastic dinner services.

 Indagare Adored: Mayflower Inn & Spa, Auberge Resorts Collection, Connecticut